Ask the Experts: Data Migration for Nonprofits

 The process will more or less follow this pattern:

 1. Analysis – your partner will first analyze your legacy data.
 This involves getting to know the structure of all tables and fields and how they relate to each other; as well as, assessing the integrity of the data and deduplification and cleanup work that will be required.
-Every database has dirty and duplicate data, and it’s impossible to eradicate this 100%, but there’s a LOT that a data expert can do to improve the quality of your data.
+Every database has dirty and duplicate data, and it’s impossible to eradicate this 100 percent, but there’s a lot that a data expert can do to improve the quality of your data.

 2. Mapping – this is the slog, the really hard work that will take your time.
 Your migration expert (if they’re good) will walk through every table, every field and seek to understand its purpose and structure so that they can determine how this old data should live in the new system and establish migration rules.
-Buckle up for a few weeks, this takes time to get right and it’s absolutely critical that it’s done well.
+This takes time to get right and it’s absolutely critical that it’s done well.

 3. Conversion – the rules defined in the mapping stage are scripted.
 Your partner will create conversion scripts to transform the old data to the new system based on the mapping and transformation rules.
 During this phase you may not hear from the partner for a period of time as they’ll have their heads down writing SQL scripts and the like.
 Woohoo!